1 Canadian pork tenderloin, well trimmed, approx. 12 oz / 0.375 kg

 2 cloves garlic, minced

-1 Tbsp / 15 mL lemon zest
+1 Tbsp / 15 mL lemon zest4 sprigs fresh parsley, finely chopped

 2 sprigs fresh thyme, finely chopped